commonsguy/cwac-saferoom/README.markdown

 This Android library project is
 [available as a JAR](https://github.com/commonsguy/cwac-saferoom/releases) or as an artifact for use with Gradle.
-To use the artifact, add the following blocks to your `build.gradle` file:
+To use the artifact, add the following blocks to your module's `build.gradle` file:

 ```groovy
 repositories {